theabrahamaudu/credit_card_default_predictor/README.md

 # Credit Card Default Predictor

-This app is able to take user credit card data and make a preiction on whether the user will default on their next credit card payment or not.
+This app is able to take user credit card data and make a prediction on whether the user will default on their next credit card payment or not.
 It can be used by interacting with the web UI.